15 Ways You Can Change Your Eating Habits in Just One Day

 Be a mindful grocery shopper

 Really think about what you’re throwing in your cart.
 If you know you have a tendency to polish off half a bag of chips while watching TV at night, avoid temptation and don’t buy them at all.
 Make sure you have enough fruits, veggies, whole grains, and healthy protein options to span three meals a day.
+Don’t miss these healthy-eating secrets from nutritionists.

 Drink water throughout the day

 “Drinking water all day is going to help you eat smaller portions when you do sit down for a meal because you’re properly hydrated,” says Mills.
 Dehydration can trick your body into thinking it’s hungry, so your constant snacking could actually mean you’re just thirsty.
+Next, find out more about the best healthy-eating tips of all time.